-During an individual’s lifetime, they may encounter a period when they need the counsel of a family lawyer Rockville MD residents trust.
+During an individual’s lifetime, they may encounter a period when they need the counsel of a Rockville family lawyer residents trust.
 That is why many choose to consult with a lawyer at the Law Office Of Daniel Wright.
 We have been in business for more than 35 years and have an extensive legal portfolio to show for it.
 We hold our legal responsibility in high regard, and can ensure our clients receive the maximum compensation possible.
 We can offer advice on a wide range of legal issues that may impact a family dynamic.
-It can be an incredibly challenging and tragic time, so it is key you choose a firm that is familiar with family law cases.
+It can be an incredibly challenging and tragic time, so it is key that you choose a firm that is familiar with family law cases.
 We can help you with the following circumstances listed below, and more.

 Common Family Law Cases